-(See Appendix D for Designated Staff Details) (See Annex C of KCSIE, 2023 for more information)
+(See Appendix D for Designated Staff Details) (See Annex C of KCSIE, 2024 for more information)

 Safeguarding is a standing item on all governing board meetings.
-The designated teacher and designated governor meet termly.
+The designated safeguarding lead and designated governor meet termly.

 The Designated Safeguarding Lead has a responsibility for Safeguarding and Child Protection - their key role is: